Privacy policy

 We collect information about you and your caring role, in order to:

-and, if you have agreed, send you details of upcoming activities or carer focused news and information.
+and, if you have agreed, send you details of upcoming activities or carer focussed news and information.

 How long we hold your information